Chart Color Schemes

 San Remo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 7.7%, substantially lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 5.8%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.9%).
-Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas (7.9%) and certificates (35.1%).
+The area's university qualification rate is 7.7%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common, at 5.8%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.9%).
+Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (7.9%) and certificates (35.1%).
+Educational participation is high, with 29.5% of residents currently enrolled in formal education: 10.6% in primary, 8.7% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education